lindenb/jvarkit/docs/VcfGnomadSV.md

       'chr2:10556028:A:AATTATATAATTAAATTAATTATATAATT'.
 See
       https://twitter.com/yokofakun/status/1169182491606999046
       Default: false
-    --sv-overlap-fraction
+    --sv-fraction
-      Two CNV/DEL/.. variants are the same if they share 'x' fraction of their size.
+      Two SV have are the same if they share a fraction 'x' of their bases.
-      Default: 0.75
-    --sv-small-overlap
-      Two non-BND variants are the same if they overlap and both have a length<= 'x'.
-A distance specified as a positive integer.Commas are removed.
-The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
+      For very small SV the fraction can be quite small while for large SV the fraction should be close to 1.
+The Syntax is the following :
+      (<MAX_SIZE_INCLUSIVE>:<FRACTION as double or percent>;)+ .
+For example if the SV as a size of 99bp, the fraction used with be 0.6 for '10:0.1;100:0.6;1000:0.9'.
+For the smallest size, a simple overlap is a positive match.
-      Default: 10
+      Default: 10:0.5;100:0.75;1000:0.8;10000:0.9
     --version
       print version and exit